 Ok I’m back.
 So all of the above points made it financially unwise to do in-app purchase, and I’d already gone the free/paid route.
 This led to me to:

-Totally free, make money from ad revenue, and advertise the app via mobile ad network.
+Totally free, make money from ad revenue by investing a little, and advertise the app via mobile ad network.

 I came to this decision because one of my best moneymakers is a free app with ads called Doodle Bright.
 It makes about $500 a month via AdMob and requires zero attention on my part.